|Coordinates:||10.4850 S 105.6425 E|

 Most famous crab of the island is Christmas Island red crab Gecarcoidea natalis - dominating animal species in forest, endemic species met only on this island.

 In total on island live 50 - 100 million of these crabs what represents unprecedented density of land crabs in the world.
 As early settlers have not reported about unusual numbers of these crabs, it is possible that their number increased after extinction of it's natural enemy - Maclear's rat (Rattus macleari).
-In 19th century these rats were everywhere on the island but went extinct in early 20th century after invasion of black rat and epidemics.
+In the 19th century these rats were everywhere on the island but went extinct in the early 20th century after the invasion of black rat and epidemics.